bartoszbogacz/kartomat/todos/a0_RefactorTurnableAndVisual.md

-# Refactor Turnable and Visual
+# Refactor Locatable, Turnable and Visual

 Currently `Locatable` provides properties `x, y, w, h, z, l` with functions `overlapMuch`, `locatablesTopZ`, and also a `render` which places and resizes